Clarkson-Applied-Data-Science/IA-637-Chido_Gracious-/README.md

    This gives a quick sense of overall collection availability and potential bottlenecks in high-demand areas.

 All queries are executed inside the Flask routes in `app.py` and the results are presented to librarians as simple tables and summary counts on the admin pages.

+## Summary

+In short, this project delivers a complete library workflow:

+- Patrons discover and borrow books through a simple self-service interface.

+- Admins maintain the catalogue, manage member accounts, and track loans/returns.

+- All activity is stored in a central database, providing accurate, up-to-date information about the library’s collection and usage.